Niantic, Inc.: Lightship

 In June 2018, Niantic shared a sneak peek behind the technology they had been developing for years: the Niantic Real World Platform.
 The core platform consists of a suite of tools including: AR Cloud, anti-cheat security, POI data, IAP, social, analytics, CRM, sponsorship, and more.
 Niantic mentioned that they intend to open up the platform in the future for use by third-party developers.

 In early 2021, Niantic rebranded the Niantic Real World Platform as Lightship.
 In November 2021, Niantic launched the Lightship software development kit (SDK) for augmented reality based on Unity.
 The company raised $300 million from Coatue Management for further development of Lightship and Niantic's "real-world metaverse", valuing the company at $9 billion.

 Scopely acquisition

-On February 18, 2025, Bloomberg reported that Niantic was in talks to sell its video game business to Scopely for $3.5 billion.
+On February 18, 2025, Bloomberg reported that Niantic was in talks to sell its video game business to Scopely, a wholly owned subsidiary of Saudi Arabian Savvy Games Group, for $3.5 billion.
 On March 12, the acquisition was confirmed.
-Niantic announced spinning off its geospatial business into a separate company, Niantic Spatial Inc. In April 2025, 68 employees were laid off as part of the company's restructuring.
+In April 2025, 68 employees were laid off as part of the company's restructuring.
 The acquisition was completed on May 29, 2025, with a press release stating the acquired game development teams as the Niantic games team.
+Niantic's geospatial business was spun off into a separate company, Niantic Spatial Inc. A year after the acquisition, the Scopely team dropped the Niantic name, rebranding to Scopely Explore.